CrossNox/YouConfigMe/README.md

 ## Tests
 The `tests` folder contains several tests that run using `pytest` that should give you an idea of how to use this.

+## Config discovery
+The preferred order should be:

+1. Environment variables
+2. Config file
+3. Default value

 ## Quickstart

 Assume you have an `.ini` file at the root of your project that looks like this: